Friedy630/Matrix_Games/README.md

 TETRIS

 #General
-  This repository is an emulator for a 16x16 LED screen, on which this tetris game will run eventually.
-Input will be done using udp over a local wifi.
+  This repository is an emulator for a 16x16 LED screen for various games, including our initial game tetris.
-  The 'remote' and 'display' dependencies have to be swapped with the original (non-emulator) ones, in order to work on the actual LED matrix.
+  Using the actual LED matrix, input will be done using udp over a local wifi, and the 'remote' and 'display' dependencies have to be swapped with the original (non-emulator) ones.

 #TODO
   For that, refer to the Projectview 'Tetris'